dzekelid/acquisitions/apis.md

 ---
-name: Streadata.io API Gallery - acquisitions
+name: Streadata.io API Gallery - Acquisitions
 description: This is a repository of acquisitions APIs, self-contained as a Github repository, with HTML and YAML representations of the APIs and their surrounding operations.